Bronze corydoras: Reproduction

 Reproduction occurs with the onset of the rainy season, which changes the water chemistry.
 Females spawn 10–20 egg-clutches with multiple males at a time, but an entire egg clutch is inseminated by the sperm of a single male.

 In laboratory observations, it was found that bronze corydoras have a unique method of insemination.
 When these fish reproduce, the male will present his abdomen to the female.
 The female will attach her mouth to the male's genital opening, creating the well-known "T-position" many Corydoras exhibit during courtship.
 The female will then drink the sperm.
 The sperm rapidly moves through her intestines and is discharged together with her eggs into a pouch formed by her pelvic fins.
 The female can then swim away and deposit the pouch somewhere else alone.
-Because the T-position is exhibited in other species than just C. aeneus, it is likely that they also exhibit this behavior.
+Because the T-position is exhibited in other species than just O. aenea, it is likely that they also exhibit this behavior.
 In the wild, eggs are laid on waterweeds.

 Males do not form territories or compete over females; interference between males might only happen when two males present their abdomens simultaneously.
 On the other hand, females do not choose between males.
 Mating is more or less random; therefore, male reproductive success is directly related to courtship frequency.

-The eggs of C. aeneus exhibit a unique surface pattern with small villi-like protuberances which resemble attaching-filaments of teleost eggs.
+The eggs of O. aenea exhibit a unique surface pattern with small villi-like protuberances which resemble attaching-filaments of teleost eggs.
 These structures allow the eggs to be adhesive and stick to a specific place or to each other.
 The presence of these structures may be related to the turbid habitat in which this species lives.

 In the aquarium

-Bronze corydoras are probably the most popular Corydoras species.
-It is annually bred and shipped in large quantities all over the world It is easily bred and is produced in commercial quantities in the United States, Europe, and Singapore.
-Most of the available fish are therefore domestic strains.
+Bronze corydoras are likely the most popular Corydoradini species.
+It is annually bred and shipped in large quantities all over the world.
+It is easily bred and is produced in commercial quantities in the United States, Europe, and Singapore.
+Most of the available fish are therefore captive-bred strains.
 Wild imports are reported to be less easy to breed.

 They are a hardy and useful aquarium fish despite having a coloration that is by no means striking or unusual.
 Many aquarists are fascinated by the habits of these fish.
 They ceaselessly comb the bottom of the aquarium for food and therefore disturb it slightly, sending up detritus and waste material that has settled loosely on the bottom.
 They prefer being kept in groups of 5 or more, being sociable fish and are ideal fish for a community tank.
-Other Corydoras species can be placed in the same aquarium, and despite the strong resemblance many species bear to one another, the species will tend to separate out and only move about among their own kind.
+Other Corydoras species can be placed in the same aquarium, and despite the strong resemblance many species bear to one another, each one tends to school with only their own kind.